 WHAT GOOD IS TEXT IF NO ONE READS IT … BESIDES GOOGLE

 At the top of the home page of my new site, I have added a MetaSlider.
-The images have captions that are web development planning tips.
+The images represent small business owners with captions that are web development planning tips.
 If I switch them out occasionally, Google will give me credit for changing the content on my home page.
-But the words are not easy to notice, much less read … for a human.
+But the default slider plugin’s words are not easy to notice, much less read … for a human.

-After the skills and tools needed for the job, let’s look at the options:
+After acquiring the skills and tools needed for the job, let’s look at the design options:

-1. MetaSlider puts the text in an overlay at the bottom of the slider.
+Option 1: MetaSlider puts the text in an overlay in the bottom of the slider.
+The overlay isn’t 100% opaque, but lets some of the photo behind it show through.
 The text and overlay can be manipulated with CSS.

-2. The location of the text in the slider can be manipulated.
+Option 2: The location of the text in the slider can be manipulated.
 One drawback to putting the text over another part of the slider is that it could cover up a face or other important feature of the image.
-Having had experience with sliders and text issues, I choose all photos with the face on the right hand, leaving the left side free for text.
+Because of my experience with sliders and text issues, I choose all photos with the face on the right hand, leaving the bottom or the left side free for text.
+But, the text could also be moved below the slider image altogether.

-3. Find out if the pro version has more options.
+3. Find out if the pro version has more text positioning options.

 WHAT I DID TO FIX THIS UI/UX PROBLEM

 I’m always for taking the easy route first, so let’s see what happens if I just make the text larger and bolder.
-The text is in an overlay, so there is some color from the photo behind it showing.
-This obscures the text, as well.
+The text is in an overlay layer, so there is some color from the photo behind it showing through the dark background.
+The extra color and lines obscure the text, a bit.
 And, while I’m at it, I think the text will be more noticeable if I center it.

 Using Firefox Inspector, I know that the layers for the slider are in the .lp-slider layer.
 But, I also know that I will have to go inward a few layers to find the overlay.

-From the screenshot at the right, you can see that the layers for the slider are:
+From the screenshot of the code at the right, you can see that the layers for the slider are:

 - From here, we will skip the layers for the images and just get to the caption